Dataset Submodule

 |

-Number of new samples to generate. |
+Number of input rows to generate.
+Defaults to |

 seed